Hainan Island History, The 4 Eras of Hainan Island History

 Hainan Island History with 4 major Eras: Prehistoric Era, Imperial Era, Republic of China rule and People’s Republic of China rule

-Hainan Island first entered written history in 110 BC, when the Han dynasty of China established a military garrison there after the arrival of General Lu Bode.
-In 46 BC the Han court decided that the conquest was too expensive and abandoned the island.
-Around that time, Han Chinese people together with military personnel and officials began to migrate to Hainan Island from the mainland.
+Hainan Island first entered China’s written history in 110 BC, when the Han dynasty (BC 202-BC8) of China established a military garrison there after the arrival of General Lu Bode.
+In 46 BC the Han court decided that the conquest was too expensive, so it abandoned the island.
+Around that time, Han Chinese people together with military personnel and officials began to migrate to Hainan Island from Mainland China.
 Among them were the offspring of those who were banished to Hainan for political reasons.
-Most of them arrived in Hainan Island from the southern Chinese provinces of Guangdong, Fujian and Guangxi.
+Most of them arrived in Hainan Island from the southern Chinese provinces of Guangdong, Fujian, and Guangxi.

 Li people are the original inhabitants of Hainan.
 They are believed to be the descendants of the ancient tribes from the mainland, who settled on the island between 7 and 27 thousand years ago.